matrix-io/matrix-documentation/docs/matrix-hal/reference/microphone.md

 ## Overview

-The Microphone Array interface supports:
+The microphone array interface supports:

 * Accepting input from individual microphones
 * Accepting input from beamformed microphone

 ## References

+Below is the overview of the microphone array implementation.
+Code examples can be found [here](/matrix-hal/examples/humidity).

 These header files are required to use the microphone array.